asaikarthikeya/android-studio-install/README.md

 # Androidstudio

 This repo contains collection of video and few websites explaning ways to install android studio in different operating systems.
-Also provides ways to use Android Studio in an effective way
+Also provides ways to use Android Studio in an effective way.

+This repository is a part of [android-developer-roadmap](https://github.com/mobile-roadmap/android-developer-roadmap).For more guidance check the main repository.

 ## Installation